johnnyawesome/Drillbit/README.md

 - Use Drillbit if you want to remove something from a website you don't visit often.
 - If you're browsing through Google Results, use Drillbit, because you'll probarbly never return to these sites again

-- Use Adblock Plus [Block elements](https://help.eyeo.com/adblockplus/block-item-or-element) when you want to permanently remove something
+- Use Adblock Plus [Block elements](https://help.eyeo.com/adblockplus/block-item-or-element) if you want to permanently remove something
-- On the News-Sites you use daily, Adblock Plus [Block elements](https://help.eyeo.com/adblockplus/block-item-or-element) is the right tool
+- On the websites you use daily, Adblock Plus [Block elements](https://help.eyeo.com/adblockplus/block-item-or-element) is the right tool